 - Nuna PIPA Lite RX: 6.9 pounds

 - Bugaboo Turtle Air: 7.1 pounds

 A car seat and stroller are essential for traveling with an infant—and the innovative Doona is both products in one.
 Use the Doona as a stroller as you're walking through the airport, then retract the wheels to install it in an Uber like any other infant car seat.

 As a stroller, the Doona has its downsides, like a lack of storage and a shorter lifespan than most strollers.
 Like any other infant car seat, it can be used for about the first year, while regular strollers will last through toddlerhood.

-If you're looking for a car seat to pair with your stroller during travel, consider a lightweight option that can be installed using only a seatbelt, like the Nuna PIPA Lite RX (6.9 pounds) or the Baby Jogger City Go Air (8 pounds).
+If you're looking for a car seat to pair with your stroller during travel, consider a lightweight option that can be installed using only a seatbelt, like the Nuna PIPA Lite RX or the UPPAbaby Mesa V2.

 That allows you to leave the car seat base—the heaviest part of the seat—at home so you can travel lighter.
 With only a few exceptions, the majority of infant car seats can be seatbelt-installed.